casualcore/casual/middleware/administration/documentation/cli/overview.operation.md

 These _business related_ commands communicate with a non human readable 'internal' _pipeline-protocol_ (binary) via _stdout -> stdin_, hence it's possible to compose them.

-The 'causal-pipe' has to be _terminated_ to be able to consume `stdout` with cli commands that are not part of 'casual-pipe'.
+The 'casual-pipe' has to be _terminated_ to be able to consume `stdout` with cli commands that are not part of 'casual-pipe'.

 If `casual` detects that `stdout` is tied to a _terminal_ `casual` will try to make it _human readable_